 What are outdoor rugs made of?

 Not all outdoor rugs are waterproof.
 However, some materials are better for wet weather than others.
 Polypropylene outdoor rugs (also known as olefin) are made from a synthetic fibre and works well in conditions with high moisture and heavy foot traffic.
 Because of its ability to absorb, polypropylene makes for a great waterproof outdoor rug – as it will not grow mould or mildew when exposed to water – strengthening its durability.

 Can I use a normal, indoor rug outside?

-No, indoor rugs are not made to withstand the elements – rain and sun – of the outdoors.
-The sun can fade them.
-The rain can cause watermarks and the fibres to disintegrate.
+No, indoor rugs are not made to withstand the elements, rain and sun of the outdoors.
+The sun can fade them and the rain can cause watermarks and the fibres to disintegrate.